chnoack/VagrantBoxDebian82/Readme.md

 * the path of the folder where your VirtualBox installation stores the virtual machine disks in should not contain any spaces or special characters

 ## Adjust to your needs

+### Keyboad mapping

+In the first lines of `bootstrap.sh` keyboard mappings for PC and Mac are defined.
+Select the ones you need, adjust them if you wand and remove or comment the other ones.

 ### Proxy setup